 The General Education (GE) requirement promotes the intellectual growth of all undergraduates by ensuring that they acquire a breadth of knowledge that will enlarge their perspectives beyond the focus of a major and serve them well as participants in a knowledge-based society.
-It seeks to stimulate continued intellectual growth by providing students with knowledge not only of the content but also of the methodologies of different academic disciplines.
-It involves students in the learning process by its expectation of considerable writing and class participation.
-It encourages students to consider the relationships between disciplines.
+It seeks to stimulate continued growth by providing knowledge of both the content and the methodologies of different academic disciplines.
+It involves students in the learning process by its expectation of considerable writing and class participation, and encourages students to consider the relationships between disciplines.

 The following section pertains to students who matriculated to UC Davis for the first time in Fall 2011 or later.
 Students who matriculated prior to Fall 2011 should refer to the Former General Education (GE) Requirement; Pre-Fall 2011.